- left your job voluntarily, without good cause attributable to your employer.

-You will receive a written notice of your disqualification and information on filing your appeal.
-To request a hearing, just complete the bottom of your disqualification notice, indicating you want to appeal, and mail it to DUA.
+You will receive a notice of your disqualification and information on filing your appeal.
+You can request a hearing using UI Online or by completing the request included with your disqualification notice.
 You have 10 days to file an appeal.
-Do not delay mailing this form.
+Do not delay submitting your appeal.
 As soon as you appeal, it is important to begin immediate preparations for your hearing.

 At your hearing, you have the right to be represented by a lawyer or any other person you believe will be able to assist you in presenting your case.
 If you want legal representation and cannot afford to pay an attorney, local legal service agencies may be able to help you.